atropos-null/LS/py109/py109_studyguide.md

 Dictionaries in Python are **unordered collections of key-value pairs**.
 They're defined using curly braces `{}` with key-value pairs separated by colons.

-Further References:
-[Gruppetta, S. (2024b, October 13).
-What’s in a List—Yes, but what’s *Really* in a Python list.
-The Python Coding Stack.] (https://www.thepythoncodingstack.com/p/whats-really-in-a-python-list)

 #### Dictionary Characteristics